Financial Health Calculator

 30%

 After-borrowing figures are estimated from your chosen DSR, rate and term.
-The new loan's next-12-months principal counts as short-term debt, so your liquidity ratio falls (less so with a longer term); your debt ratio and DSR rise and your savings rate drops; your emergency fund (liquid assets ÷ monthly expenses) is unaffected.
+The new loan's next-12-months principal counts as short-term debt, so your liquidity ratio falls (less so with a longer term); your debt ratio and DSR rise; your emergency fund (liquid assets ÷ monthly expenses) is unaffected.

 The headroom is an educational estimate that assumes the borrowed sum is fully invested and repaid on a level amortised schedule.
 Actual loan amounts and rates are set by your bank based on your profile.